Why you need a sandbox

 • Provides complex analysis

-Uses unique rules made by PT Expert Security Center and multiple antivirus engines to effectively detect new, unknown malware and targeted attacks.
+The product makes use of unique rules made by PT Expert Security Center and multiple antivirus engines to effectively detect new, unknown malware and targeted attacks.

 • Detects hidden threats